akshendra/akshendra.github.io/docs-on-fly/index.md

 ![ReDoc rendered documentation](https://i.imgur.com/QN1LULM.gif)

-> There is ofcourse more components to OpenAPI and `swagger-jsdoc` to make the process easier.
-You can write definitons for schemas / requests / reposnses that are used more than once and then use them in the docs.
-Check out  https://swagger.io/docs/specification/components/ and https://github.com/Surnet/swagger-jsdoc/blob/master/docs/GETTING-STARTED.md to define them in a JavaScripty way.
+> There are more components to OpenAPI and `swagger-jsdoc` which make the process easier.
+You can write definitions for schemas/requests/responses that are used more than once and then use them in the docs.
+Check out [Components Section | Swagger](https://swagger.io/docs/specification/components/) and [Getting Started | Swagger JSDoc](https://github.com/Surnet/swagger-jsdoc/blob/master/docs/GETTING-STARTED.md) to define them in a JavaScripty way.

 > Code can be found [here](https://github.com/akshendra/akshendra.github.io/tree/master/docs-on-fly/code)